Nick Cave Skeleton Tree

 Wings of Desire

-I'm not sure, but I think the first time I encountered the music of Nick Cave was in Wim Wender's Wings of Desire (Der Himmel über Berlin).
+I'm not sure, but I think the first time I encountered the music of Nick Cave and Cave himself was in Wim Wender's movie, Wings of Desire (Der Himmel über Berlin).
 I really liked the film and how Cave's music enhanced the film's eerie emotionally intense atmosphere.
-Cave's music, though not Cave was also in Wings' sequel Faraway, So Close.
-Cave seemed to pop up in my meandering musical journey, but I never stopped to listen very long.
+Cave's music, though not Cave, was also in Wings' sequel Faraway, So Close.
+Cave seemed to pop up regularly in my meandering musical journey, but I never stopped to listen very long.
 That was a mistake and I'm trying to catch up.

 Out of ignorance, I thought Cave was either American or English and living in Germany.
-He was Australian and survived his tumultuous teens: years that included excessive underage drinking, sexual assault (pulling down a school girl's pants), the subsequent school expulsion, stripping in public for fun, and gangster obsession.
+He is Australian and surprisingly survived his tumultuous teens.
+Those years included excessive underage drinking, sexual assault (pulling down a school girl's pants), the subsequent school expulsion, stripping in public for fun, and gangster obsession.
 His teens ended with the death of his father in a car crash.
-He found out that news from his mother as she bailed him out of jail for burglary.
+His mother told him of the death as she bailed him out of jail for burglary.
 Cave has said that he has no memories of his father's funeral, but remembers that "he died at a point in my life when I was most confused."
 Cave later wrote that "the loss of my father created in my life a vacuum, a space in which my words began to float and collect and find their purpose."

-The Boys Next Door made one album and went to London.
+The Boys Next Door made one album and went to London and became The Birthday Party.
 The stage act, often described as riotous with Cave yelling, howling, and jumping around the stage, John Peel, a disc jockey, record producer, and journalist announced their "Release the Bats" the best record of 1981 and success followed.

 In 1983 Birthday Party moved to Berlin where it dissolved and some pieces reformed as The Bad Seeds.
 Simon Reynolds has described Cave's songwriting as "the fullest, most hideously voluptuous flowering of the abject in rock."